Thyrsa Frazier Svager

-Thyrsa Anne Frazier Svager (June 16, 1930 – July 23, 1999) was an American academic who was one of the first African-American woman to gain a PhD in mathematics.
+Thyrsa Anne Frazier Svager (June 16, 1930 – July 23, 1999) was an American academic who was one of the first African-American women to gain a PhD in mathematics.
 Born in Ohio, she graduated from high school at the age of 16, going to Antioch College in Ohio and then doing her postgraduate degrees at Ohio State University.
 Frazier Svager was the head of the Department of Mathematics at Central State University (CSU) in Ohio for decades, ending her academic career as provost and dean for academic affairs.
 She and her husband, physics professor Aleksandar Svager, invested one of their salaries during their careers to build a legacy for scholarships.
 After her death, the Thyrsa Frazier Svager Fund was established to provide scholarships for African-American women majoring in mathematics.

 Early life and education

 Frazier Svager was born Thyrsa Anne Frazier on June 16, 1930, in Wilberforce, Ohio.
 Her mother, Elizabeth Anne Frazier, taught speech at Central State University (CSU), a historically black university in Wilberforce, Ohio.
 Her father, G. Thuton Frazier, headed the Logistics Department at the Wright-Patterson Air Force Base in Dayton, Ohio.
-She was a member of the Kappa Alpha Psi fraternity, holding the position of Polemarch in the province.
+He was a member of the Kappa Alpha Psi fraternity, holding the position of Provence Polemarch.
 Frazier Svager had three sisters, Gail, Constance and Jane, and a brother, William Lafayette.

 Frazier Svager graduated from Wilberforce University Preparatory Academy in Ohio at the age of 16 in 1947, as class valedictorian.
 She attended Antioch College, a private liberal arts college in Yellow Springs, Ohio, majoring in mathematics, with a minor in chemistry, and placed in the 99th percentile in the Princeton Senior Student Examination.
 Frazier Svager was one of only four black students at Antioch: one of the others was Coretta Scott King, with whom she was friends.

 She gained a Bachelor of Arts degree from Antioch in 1951, going on to gain a master's (1952) and PhD from Ohio State University (OSU) in Columbus in 1965, where Paul Reichelderfer was her doctoral advisor.
 Her dissertation was titled "On the product of absolutely continuous transformations of measure spaces".